MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/ndis-status-wwan-mpdp-state.md

 ---
 title: NDIS_STATUS_WWAN_MPDP_STATE
-description: Miniport drivers use the NDIS_STATUS_WWAN_MPDP_STATE notification to inform the MB service about the completion of a previous OID_WWAN_MPDP query request. ms.assetid: 59B8D9A0-FB22-4252-A24B-A9E58B068C4E
+description: The NDIS_STATUS_WWAN_MPDP_STATE notification is sent by MBBCx to inform the MB service about the completion of a previous OID_WWAN_MPDP set request. ms.assetid: 59B8D9A0-FB22-4252-A24B-A9E58B068C4E
 keywords: ["NDIS_STATUS_WWAN_MPDP_STATE, Network Drivers Starting with Windows Vista"]
 topic_type: